Appetizer Wine Pairings

 The Aperitif Philosophy

+Probably should have led with this section, honestly.
 Appetizers should whet the appetite, not fill you up.
 The same goes for their wine partners.
-You want something bright, refreshing, and lower in alcohol that prepares the palate for what is coming rather than overwhelming it.
+You want something bright, refreshing, and lower in alcohol that prepares the palate for what’s coming rather than overwhelming it before dinner even starts.

-Sparkling wine is the default choice for a reason—its bubbles stimulate the appetite and its acidity cleanses the palate.
-But plenty of still wines work beautifully depending on what you are serving.
+Sparkling wine is the default choice for a reason — its bubbles stimulate the appetite and its acidity cleanses the palate.
+But plenty of still wines work beautifully depending on what you’re serving.

 Light Bites and Canapés

-Tiny passed hors d’oeuvres—bruschetta, shrimp cocktail, crudités, cheese puffs—call for versatile wines that work across different flavors.
+That’s what makes versatile wines endearing to us hosts — tiny passed hors d’oeuvres (bruschetta, shrimp cocktail, crudités, cheese puffs) call for wines that work across different flavors.

 Best choices: